 A philosopher today can read and converse all her life that is somewhat longer.
 Enhanced transportation, communication, and memory devices supplement her skills.
 Thanks to these gadgets, she can sort vast sheaves of information with relative ease.
 All this input takes time, however; quite a lot of it compared to our slightly lengthened lifespans.
 And all too few of us are doing it.
 Though the human population has exploded, the competence of our philosophers has not kept pace.
 We keep mangling the same platitudes of antiquity, the way a cat would toy with its prey, awaiting its shock-coma to tear it to pieces.

 Just as weapon cults once paralyzed private thought, our weapons ideologies freeze our mind today.
 When it comes to doing good and uprooting evil, we resemble track stars frozen in their cleats but anticipating a sudden burst of speed.

 When it comes to muscle power, we’ve made real progress.
-As to brute mechanical strength, we can out-muscle most of those ancients by a thousand times.
-A brief day’s journey to the other side of the planet costs less than two weeks’ average wage.
-We can hoist tons of building material two thousand feet and even into orbit.
+As to brute mechanical strength, we can out-muscle most of those ancients by thousands of times.
+A brief day’s journey to the other side of the planet costs us less than two weeks’ average wage.
+We can hoist tons of building material two thousand feet in the air and even into orbit.
 From their perspective, only gods could contemplate deeds of strength we consider routine.

 Can you spot the imbalance here?
 The cat has a cat’s brain (x cerebral power) in a cat’s body (y muscular power).
 For all intents and purposes, x = y.